 Lower Roswell and Johnson Ferry Roads

 If one lived in -or around- Atlanta during the 1970s and 1980s and blinked, they might have missed this shopping hub entirely.
 PARKAIRE MALL was built on an 18 acre site, formerly the Parkaire Field airport.
 The land parcel was located 15 miles north of Atlanta's Five Points, in unincorporated Cobb County.

-PARKAIRE MALL was razed in 1986 and replaced with the PARKAIRE LANDING strip center, which was completed in 1987.
-As with the preceding shopping center, PARKAIRE LANDING is anchored by a Kroger, this new store encompassing 58,800 square feet.
-There is also a freestanding ice rink -the Marietta Ice Center- on the premises, but the shopping complex does not feature a cinema.
+PARKAIRE MALL was razed in 1986 and replaced with the PARKAIRE LANDING strip center.
+Like the mall which preceded it, PARKAIRE LANDING was anchored by Kroger.
+This new store encompassed 58,800 square feet.
+There was also a freestanding ice rink, the Marietta Ice Center, on the premises, but the new shopping complex did not include a cinema.